Sleep Problem – Snoring During Pregnancy

 Snoring during pregnancy can be quite embarrassing.
-But don’t you worry as it’s quite normal and almost 1/4th of women experience it.
+But don’t worry, as it’s quite normal and almost 1/4th of women experience it.
 It usually begins in the third trimester and goes away after you deliver.
-It also signifies a medical condition hence discuss with your gynaecologist during your next visit.
+It also signifies a medical condition, so discuss this with your gynaecologist during your next visit.

 Have you ever wondered why pregnant women snore?
 Following are some of the common causes of snoring during pregnancy:

 - Nasal Congestion:

 During pregnancy, the blood in your body increases and, hence, the blood vessels become thicker.
 These swollen blood vessels block your nasal passage, making breathing difficult, leading to snoring.
 A high level of estrogen also causes swelling of the mucous membrane in your nose, leading to nasal congestion and snoring.

 The other common causes can be nasal congestion due to a cold, flu or allergy.

 - Increase in Weight:

 The heavier you become, the more difficulty you will have in breathing because when you gain excess weight, there is extra fat in your neck and throat region.
 This excessive weight can cause breathing problems.